Codeplain-ai/plain2code_client/README.md

 Plain is a novel programming language that helps abstracting away complexity of using large language models for code generation.

+See [Plain language specification](Plain-language-specification.md) for documentation how to use Plain language.

 ## Prerequisites

 For now you need to bring your own LLM (Anthropic Claude) API key to use Codeplain API.
 Please contact Codeplain.ai support at support@codeplain.ai to have the hash of your Anthropic Claude API key added to the list of authorized API keys.